 Total 2-year fee: ~₹1,80,000-2,00,000

-Best for: Students prioritising the IT-themed MBA angle (MUIT positions itself for tech-management).
+Best for: Students prioritising the IT-themed MBA angle (MUIT positions itself for tech-management) and willing to study outside Varanasi.

-Not for: Students seeking BHU institutional pedigree or the focused-faculty model BITE offers.
+Not for: Students seeking a Varanasi campus, BHU institutional pedigree, or the focused-faculty model BITE offers.

 Total 2-year fee: ~₹1,20,000-1,50,000